Najib Tareque

 Najib Tareque, (born September 5, 1970, as Abu Najib Mohammed Tareque) is a Bengali artist, printmaker and writer based on Dhaka, Bangladesh.
-He is best known for her New media artworks and one of the pioneers of online art galleries in Bangladesh.
+He is best known for his new media artworks and one of the pioneers of online art galleries in Bangladesh.
 Tareque was the founding member of Jolrong, one of the first online art galleries in South Asia.
 Since 1987, he has been part of various group and solo exhibitions both in the country and abroad.
 He participates more than twenty individual and joint exhibitions in the country and abroad.

 In 1998 he was awarded by the Forest Department of the Ministry of Environment, Forest and Climate Change.

 Early life

 Abu Najib Mohammad Tareque was born on 5 September 1970, in Borogur Gola, Dinajpur, East Pakistan (now Bangladesh).
 His father was Tamizuddin and mother Nujratun Nisa.
 Tareque is the fifth among seven siblings.
-By his father's career, his childhood and early life span in Thakurgaon, Rajshahi and in Dinajpur district.
+Due to his father's career, his childhood and early life span were in Thakurgaon, Rajshahi and in Dinajpur district.

 His early education began in the village's school.
 After completing school exam from Rajshahi Collegiate School in 1986, he studied Dinajpur Government College.
 In 1987, he admitted studying Printmaking in Faculty of Fine Arts of the University of Dhaka.
 He was graduated in 1994 and after finished post graduation in 2000 from the faculty.
 While being a student, he was merely acting in the movement against anti-autocracy movement, and for the Nirmul Committee.